 Sugaring is a natural hair-removal technique.
 Unlike traditional waxing, sugaring does not require paper strips.
-Instead, technicians use a special paste made out sugar, lemon juice, and water.
+Instead, technicians use a special paste made out sugar, lemon juice, essential oils and water.

 Using their hands, the aesthetician smoothes the paste onto the skin in the opposite direction of the hair growth and lets it sit for a few seconds.
 The paste cools a bit and gets slightly harder.
 Then it’s flicked off in the direction of hair growth to keep the hair intact and prevent breakage.

 The quick answer is yes.
 Sugaring isn't as well known as waxing, but it's slowly increasing in popularity especially for those looking for a more natural method of getting rid of unwanted hair.
 It is a method that has been used for many centuries such as in Greece, Northern Africa, and the Middle East.
 The process is very similar to that of waxing.

 You can make or buy sugaring paste that is meant to be used as a “hard wax” or “soft wax”, too.
 Like hard wax, sugaring paste can be applied and then removed by gripping the edges of the applied sugar and pulling away to remove the hair.
 You can also under-cook the sugaring paste to make a soft wax like sugaring paste.